Interacting dark energy from the joint analysis of the power spectrum and bispectrum multipoles with the EFTofLSS: Conclusions

 A number of interesting questions remain to be answered.
-The first natural step would be to perform this analysis with the data from the BOSS survey.
-Additionally, it would be interesting to study the time-dependent dark energy equation of state, for example, in the CPL parametrization \citep{w0waLinder, w0waPolarski}, which would allow for different effects of the interaction.
+The first natural step would be to perform this analysis with the data from the BOSS survey to improve the constraints from the power spectrum analysis of \citet{Carrilho:2022} with the bispectrum.
+Additionally, it would be interesting to study the time-dependent dark energy equation of state, for example, in the CPL parametrisation \citep{w0waLinder, w0waPolarski}, which would allow for different effects of the interaction.
 This study requires data at different redshift bins, in order to constrain $w_0$ and $w_a$.
-In the case of IDE, the time-dependent equation of state promises to have weaker impact on the nonlinear scales than the constant-$w$ models \citet{IDESimulations2017}.
+In the case of IDE, the time-dependent equation of state promises to have weaker impact on the nonlinear scales than the constant-$w$ models \citep{IDESimulations2017}.
 Another potential direction of our study is the inclusion of one-loop effects in the bispectrum model, as was recently done for $\Lambda$CDM cosmology in \citet{EFTBispectrumOneLoop} and \citet{PhilcoxBispectrumOneLoop}.
 In the latter the authors show that the one-loop corrections for the bispectrum start to be significant already at $k_{\mathrm{max}, B}^{l=0}>0.1$ $h$ Mpc$^{-1}$.
 This is also expected to extend the reach of the model and therefore its constraining power.